sawirstudio/limitorderexchange/README.md

 4. for backend, you can run it using php artisan serve

 5. for frontend, you can run it using npm run dev (or any of your package manager choice)

+6. for testing, you can run it using php artisan test